 MasterCraft utilizes Lenco attitude adjustment plate kits on several models.
-Dual plate kits are available on the MariStar 280, X-80 and 280 STS models; a single plate kit is used on the MariStar 245 and X-45, as well as the MariStar 230 and X-30.
+Dual plate kits are available on the MariStar 280, X-80, 280 STS and CSX 265 models; a single plate kit is used on the MariStar 200, X-2, 215, X-15,

+230, X-30, 235, X-35, 245 and X-45.
 On the dual attitude adjustment plate system, the plates operate independently of each other to provide optimal performance by redirecting water flow near the transom of the boat.
 These plates have been designed to improve the overall attitude of a boat.
-If used properly, the plates will improve the ride, reduce drag, increase speed and improve the ride and fuel efficiency of the boat.
+If used properly, the plates will improve the ride, reduce drag, increase speed and improve the fuel efficiency of the boat.

 The operation of the attitude adjustment plates is basic.
-The plane or planes will be mounted with the actuator(s) on the transom of the boat.
+The plane or planes are mounted with the actuator(s) on the transom of the boat.
 When the plate(s) is/are lowered, the water flow is redirected, creating an upward force at the stern of the boat.
 When the stern rises, the bow will lower.